rm720/comp1100-assignment3/README.md

 ```

 Under normal circumstances, an `AI` would return a list of increasingly
 better moves until time runs out.
-However no matter how long we look
+However, no matter how long we look
 at it, the first legal move isn't going to change, so we just return
 a single move - the first one in our list of legal moves.

 Add that to your `AI.hs` file, save it, and try running the game again
 (`cabal run othello`).
-Hopefully you should now be able to play a full
+Hopefully, you should now be able to play a full
 game.
 If you want to play again just refresh the page.

 Now is a good time to commit and push your code.